sharonpamela/advancedsolutionsbootcamp/flow_isolate_environments/flow_isolate_environments.rst

 Update **Environment** with a new category value **Prod-abc**
 -------------------------------------------------------------

-Log on to the Prism Central environment and navigate to the <icon>hamburger menu **Virtual Infrastructure > Categories**.
+Log on to the Prism Central environment and go to the navigation menu > **Virtual Infrastructure > Categories**.

 Click the check box beside **Environment**.
 Click **Actions > Update**.